 • Ensuring that we have a nominated link Governor for Child Protection and Safeguarding who can also provide a link to the Local Authority on matters of Safeguarding in their School liaising with other partners and agencies;

-• Ensuring that we have a lead Safeguarding Designated Leads for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
+• Ensuring that we have Safeguarding Designated Leads for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
 The number of DSL’s needs to be sufficient in number depending upon the size and demands of the school.
 That the DSL’s are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that has updates at least annually and with certified training every two years.

 • That a Designated Safeguarding Lead is on the premises and available, where this is not available there is cover in place.
 Therefore, ensuring there is cover at all times for staff to have a clear pathway for raising concerns and in a timely way;

 • Ensuring that appointed Designated Safeguarding Leads are fully equipped with the knowledge and skills to carry out the role and have access to appropriate regular training to help them keep up to date;